 \section{Heatmap Generation}

-The heatmap generation method is a critical component of our approach.
-Recent work in this field~\cite{li2023understanding} has shown that the referent often aligns with the head-to-fingertip line, referred to as the Virtual Touch-Line (VTL).
-Based on this insight, we generate a Gaussian Ray Heatmap using the head-to-fingertip line as a reference.
-While this assumption generally holds true, particularly when a person clearly points toward an object with an extended arm, it is not universally reliable.
-Variations occur both in this benchmark and in real-world scenarios.
-For instance, the alignment may be disrupted if the person is looking elsewhere (e.g., at a robot, camera, or another person).
-Similarly, camera perspective can also distort the alignment.
-In some cases, we observe that the wrist-to-fingertip line aligns more accurately with the referent than the head-to-fingertip line.
-To address this variability, we leverage both types of information and generate separate heatmaps for each sample accordingly. \begin{itemize} \item $x^{H2F}_{phm}$: Heatmap from head-to-fingertip. \item $x^{W2F}_{phm}$: Heatmap from wrist-to-fingertip. \end{itemize}
+The heatmap generation method is a key component of our approach.
+Prior work~\cite{li2023understanding} shows that the referent often aligns with the head-to-fingertip line, which inspired our Gaussian Ray Heatmap generation.
+While this generally holds when a person points clearly with an extended arm, it is not always reliable.
+Alignment can be disrupted if the person looks elsewhere (e.g., at a robot, camera, or another person), due to camera perspective, or when a person is close to the object and points using wrist motion.
+In such cases, the wrist-to-fingertip line aligns more accurately with the referent.
+To handle this variability, we generate separate heatmaps for both cues. \begin{itemize} \item $x^{H}_{phm}$: Heatmap from head-to-fingertip. \item $x^{W}_{phm}$: Heatmap from wrist-to-fingertip. \end{itemize}